ExyronProvider/FastCrystalsPlugin/README.md

  - Java 17 and higher
  - Server version 1.18 - 1.18.2
  - Click <a href="https://github.com/ExyronProvider/FastCrystalsPlugin/releases/download/FastCrystalsPlugin/fast-crystals-plugin-1.18.jar">here</a> to download plugin for 1.18!

+For 1.19 minecraft version:
+ - Java 17 and higher
+ - Server version 1.19
+ - Click <a href="https://github.com/ExyronProvider/FastCrystalsPlugin/releases/download/FastCrystalsPlugin/fast-crystals-plugin-1.19.jar">here</a> to download plugin for 1.19!

 # Command presentation